Call or Text: (802) 625-0201

 Games are ubiquitous.
 They're played on all kinds of platforms, by all kinds of people.
-In addition to just being fun, games can be created for purposes like education, training, marketing, and productivity.
+In addition to being great fun, games can be created for purposes like education, training, marketing, and productivity.

 As a Game Programming student, you will gain cutting-edge skills and experience that will make you an outstanding candidate for a position as a programmer in the game industry—or you can take your skills into any number of other fields.

-The Game Studio at Champlain College is a unique feature that gives you hands-on experience in your field.
-You'll work with your peers from our other game majors to complete game projects from start to finish.
-This parallel of real-world professional studio work is what makes Champlain game programmers stand out from the crowd; you'll have firsthand experience working with other departments to bring a project to completion.
+The Game Studio at Champlain College is a unique feature that gives you hands-on experience in your field, working with peers from our other game majors to complete game projects from start to finish.
+This parallel to real-world professional studio work is what makes Champlain game programmers stand out from the crowd; you'll have firsthand experience working with other departments to bring a project to completion.

 Through your project-based courses, you will: